BA (Hons) Criminology & Criminal Justice

 - Examine criminal law and the role and work of the agencies that make up a modern criminal justice system.

 - Take part in site visits to various operational areas of the criminal justice system.

 - Have a variety of voluntary work opportunities.

-- Learn from visiting lecturers such as judges, police, probation and youth justice staff.
+- Regular input from visiting speakers such as judges, police, probation and youth justice staff.